 What is the HyperX Cloud Mix like?

 Right away, you’ll notice the very different look of this model of the HyperX Cloud Mix.
-Yes, HyperX, like Razer and other gaming peripheral makers, has started targeting more than the edgy gamer aesthetic.
-By bringing rose gold to the party, HyperX is bringing more to offer gamers who aren’t fully on board the RGB bandwagon.
-But don’t let that fool you: inside there’s actually a pretty solidly constructed headset.
+Yes, HyperX, like Razer and other gaming peripheral makers, has started targeting more than the edgy gamer look.
+The company has always stuck to a slightly more restrained aesthetic in its gaming headsets, but bringing rose gold and pastel white to the party invites people who want something that makes more of a fashion statement.
+Don’t let that fool you: inside there’s actually a pretty solidly constructed headset.

 The HyperX Cloud Mix is a closed-back stereo gaming headset, constructed on a metal frame wrapped in thick cushions.
 The headphones feature 40mm dynamic drivers, and thick leatherette ear pads.
 Not only does the Cloud Mix feel very solidly constructed, but it’s also extremely comfortable—for long gaming sessions, it’s a dream to wear.
 The leatherette isn’t ideal for gamers with glasses, but the cushions are soft enough that it shouldn’t be too big of an issue.

 This headset is compatible with just about every kind of device, to varying degrees.
 First and foremost, it’s a gaming headset that can connect to consoles and PC via 3.5mm.
 If you need to ditch the wires and connect via Bluetooth, you can fire up the wireless feature and choose between SBC, AAC, aptX, and aptX Low Latency codecs.
-We prefer AAC and aptX Low Latency around here, mostly because the latency from your game to your headset is the lowest with these codecs.
+We prefer AAC and aptX Low Latency around here, mostly because they offer the best audio quality, depending on your device (AAC for iOS devices, and aptX for everything else).

 However, this isn’t a wireless gaming headset.
 Consoles across the board don’t support Bluetooth audio, and when you’re using the headset’s wireless functionality, the detachable boom mic doesn’t work, so you’re stuck with an inferior internal one.